codedmachine111/cargo/README.md

 # Cargo

-Cargo is an RAG designed to allow users to chat with multiple large PDF documents with ease.
-This robust platform enables users to interact seamlessly with their PDF files that include images, text, and tables, through an AI-driven chatbot named "Captain."
+Cargo is an AI-powered advanced multimodal RAG chatbot designed to enable automotive companies to interact effectively with their extensive user manuals.
+This robust platform enables users to interact seamlessly with their PDF files that includes images, text, and tables.

 ## Features

 - Q&A with multiple PDFs.
 - Analyses texts, tables and images in given documents.
 - LLM integration for intelligent responses.
-- Efficient search and data retrieval.
+- Multimodal search and retrieval.
 - Search using images.

 ## Tools used